 - Delays in arrest and charge are immaterial because the due diligence and expedition test relates to the CTL period (R v Ipswich Crown Court, ex parte the CPS EWHC 1515 (Admin)).
 This is an important case, particularly in relation to on-going police investigations.
-Prosecutors must ensure that counsel is fully conversant with the full judgement.

 - However a judge will not ignore delay whilst the police investigate a possible co-defendant with a view to joinder.
 Delay is relevant to a judge's discretion to grant bail.
 It does not mean that the prosecution will have failed to expeditiously deal with the defendant for whom an extension is being sought.
 Nevertheless, investigation of co-defendants and any case progression must be prioritised.
 Once charged, a co-defendant must be expeditiously sent to the Crown Court with next day court appearance following charge if not in custody.
-The requisition and charge by post is wholly inappropriate in these circumstances.
+The requisition and charge by post process is wholly inappropriate in these circumstances.

 - The prosecution is not required to act as though the case is their only task, but must act with the diligence and expedition appropriate to the circumstances of the case (R v Norwich Crown court, ex parte Parker 96 Cr App R 68).